PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-17 08:09:16
+Last updated: 2024-04-17 08:09:56
-Random Quote: Dear, in the end, love is what makes us see life in another color, and lately, you have only seen everything black. - Mariví Fuentes
+Random Quote: If there's one thing I've learned in the narco world, it's that life is more complicated than you think.
+Good and bad, they're relative concepts. - Steve Murphy